Persuasion (1995 film): Music

-The soundtrack used Chopin's Prelude in B, Nocturne in B and Prelude in G, and two of JS Bach's Sarabandes, in D and in B from his French Suites, the former played by Susan Tomes, the Bach by Sams.
+The soundtrack used Chopin's Prelude in B, Nocturne in B and Prelude in G, and two of J. S. Bach's Sarabandes, in D and in B from his French Suites, the former played by Susan Tomes, the Bach by Sams.
 Tomes recalled that she was hired after the film had been shot and edited to another pianist's version, whose recording could not be used because permission could not be obtained, so she was asked “to duplicate the other pianist's timing exactly”, which she found almost impossible to do.